sed1177/marvel-talk/README.md

 - Learned how to utilize Multer for uploading files
 - Learned how to build a timeline feed for all the posts to live on!
 - Learned how to integrate an authentication system for all users
-- Learned how to setup my schema for Posts, and
+- Learned how to setup my schema for Posts, and Users

 ## Image of Project: